nf-core/fetchngs/docs/usage.md

 From v1.9 of this pipeline the default `strandedness` in the output samplesheet will be set to `auto` when using `--nf_core_pipeline rnaseq`.
 This will only work with v3.10 onwards of nf-core/rnaseq which permits the auto-detection of strandedness during the pipeline execution.
 You can change this behaviour with the `--nf_core_rnaseq_strandedness` parameter which is set to `auto` by default.

+### Bypass Aspera data download

+If the appropriate download links are available, the pipeline uses the Aspera CLI by default to download FastQ files.
+If you are having issues and prefer to use FTP or sra-tools instead, you can use the [`--force_ftp_download`](https://nf-co.re/fetchngs/parameters#force_ftp_download) and [`--force_sratools_download`](https://nf-co.re/fetchngs/parameters#force_sratools_download) parameters, respectively.

 ### Bypass `FTP` data download

 If FTP connections are blocked on your network use the [`--force_sratools_download`](https://nf-co.re/fetchngs/parameters#force_sratools_download) parameter to force the pipeline to download data using sra-tools instead of the ENA FTP.